Why are young adults less happy than ever before?

 “The concern is the decline in the wellbeing of the young continues,” Blanchflower said.
 “It is spreading around the world.”

-He urged people to “get away from their phones” and have them interact with others.
+He urged people to “get away from their phones” and interact with others.